White Point Garden: Features

 For more than a century, White Point Garden has been a repository of relics and memorials, with a largely military theme.

 In July 1897, two 10-inch columbiads that had been stored at Fort Sumter after the American Civil War, were given by the federal government to a park in Kokomo, Indiana, for use as ornamentation.
 It was unknown whether the particular guns had actually been in service during the Civil War.
 On July 30, 1897, an opinion piece appeared in the Charleston Evening Post in response to the news of the giveaway to Kokomo that suggested that the remaining guns at Fort Sumter (perhaps twenty) be secured for use in Charleston's own parks.
-Later that year, Charleston's City Council voted in favor (with one vote in opposition) to request the balance of the guns from the United States War Department.
-The War Department eventually loaned ten guns to Charleston.
+Later that year, Charleston's City Council voted in favor (with one vote in opposition) to request the balance of the guns from the United States Department of War.
+The Department of War eventually loaned ten guns to Charleston.
 Some were put on display at the then-Thomson Auditorium temporarily, while two of the guns from USS Keokuk were installed at White Point Garden in 1900.
 Keokuk was sunk by Charleston's forts in April 1863; the Confederates later salvaged and used these guns.

 An 11-inch Dahlgren gun and a 10-inch Confederate columbiad face toward East Battery.

 Placed at irregular intervals around three sides of the perimeter of White Point Garden are several military relics.
 Along East Battery are the 11-inch Dahlgren gun from the USS Keokuk that fired shells at Fort Sumter in 1863 and two Confederate columbiads (large cannons) that were used in the defense of Fort Sumter.
 On Murray Blvd. there are several more artillery pieces: a rare 7-inch Brooke rifle (a large cannon) that was found at Fort Johnson and four 13-inch Union mortars (weighing 17,000 pounds each).
 On the King St. side are a 1918 World War I howitzer; a French cannon of Revolutionary War vintage that was found in Camden, South Carolina; and a rapid-fire gun from a Spanish ship captured during the Spanish–American War.